-- 1. increased domestic revenues - 2. increased Official Development Assistance (ODA) to governments - 3. increased Private Development Assistance (PDA) to governments of SDG-directed development aid on the order of \$300-\$400 billion USD per year.
+This report shows that increased domestic revenues can and will cover only part of the necessary SDG budget spending of the LIDCs.
+Achieving the SDGs in the LIDCs will also require increases of both Official Development Assistance (ODA) and Private Development Assistance (PDA) to reach aggregate levels of SDG-directed development aid on the order of US\$300-400 billion USD per year.
 Fortunately, increases of such a scale are within reach, as they represent a small share of the incomes of donor countries and the world's wealthiest individuals.
 We also emphasize that precise estimates of SDG financing needs will necessarily be based on country-specific analyses rather than the across-the-board illustrative calculations used in this report.
 We therefore urge that governments in the LIDCs undertake detailed and comprehensive SDG costing as a matter of priority.